CRM systems for startups: a small business buyers’ guide

 3. Customer support

 Look out for a software supplier with a strong reputation for customer support.
 If you do need to call for help, you don’t want to be hanging on the phone or dealing with dubious chatbots.
+Considering Nextiva competitors can provide a broader view of reputable suppliers with excellent customer support.

 4. Out-the-box functionality